Wikis provide a space to write narrative content to describe a project or content within the project. They are available in Synapse on

 Video, Vimeo Video, and YouTube Video insert a video from various sources.

 A Synapse user can be tagged by using the ‘Tag someone’ Widget from the ‘Insert’ menu.
 This displays a user badge which can be clicked on to visit the users’ profile page.
-You can also do this by typing ‘@’ while editing a Wiki - just enter the Synapse username or part of their full name in the dialog that appears.
+You can also do this by typing ‘@’ while editing a Wiki by entering the Synapse username or part of their full name in the dialog that appears.

 See the Synapse Data Use Procedure document for details.